chanm003/spfx2016/README.md

 git clone https://github.com/chanm003/spfx2016.git
 ```

-### Edit CDN Base Path to match URL of document library/folder that you created
+### Edit CDN Base Path to match URL of document library (or subfolder) that you created

 ```
 code ~/Desktop/spfx2016/config/write-manifests.json
 ```

+During local DEV, we normally run the `gulp serve`.
+This will start up a server on your DEV box and serve your JSON/Javascript from `http://localhost:4321/temp/deploy`.
+Prior to deployment, we need to change this.
+Using URLs obtained from previous section, we would use `http://socafrica.westeurope.cloudapp.azure.com/SPFxBundles/sp-2016`

 ### Build source code